 5] Vistumbler

-It’s free software that can scan for all AP around you, and then display the signal strength, channel, mac address, and other details.
+It’s free software that can scan for all APs around you and display their signal strength, channel, MAC addresses, and other details.
 It is similar to Nirsoft’s software, but it comes with a twist.
-You can also use GPS as one of the factors which help you generate a map.
-However, using it for anything apart from what displays on the list means you will have to put in a bit of effort.
+You can also use GPS as one of the factors that help you generate a map.
+However, using it for anything other than what’s on the list will require a bit of effort.
 So unless you are into technical stuff, skip it or use it for only what you need.

 Download from Vistumbler and let us know what you think of it.